Last updated: December 16, 2021

 Clear neighborhood boundaries should be of great interest to your neighborhood association or other community organization.

 You should be able to name the streets, rivers, and other geographic features that define your neighborhood.
-The real estate industry spells out neighborhood names as a marketing tool; in fact, Zillow, the on-line real estate information site, will be glad to give your neighborhood a name.
+The real estate industry spells out neighborhood names as a marketing tool.
+In fact, Zillow, a popular on-line real estate information site, will be glad to give your neighborhood a name.
 However, we think it's better if you decide both your name and your territory.

-The utility of formalizing your neighborhood boundaries does extend to marketing your community as an important place to receive attention from your local government or investors in housing for personal use or rental or development income.
+The utility of formalizing your neighborhood boundaries does extend to marketing your community as an important place that should receive attention from your local government, prospective homeowners, or rental housing investors.

 The more people have a specific idea of the area you cover, the greater the opportunity for productive social media use, other forms of publicity, grants, and attracting residents and businesses.

-The size of the neighborhood in population and area of course depends on whether you are in a dense urban area, small town, or a 50 square mile area, population 50.
+The size of the neighborhood in population and area depends on whether you are in a dense urban area, a small town, or a 50 square mile area with a population 50.
 There aren't any rules of thumb we can give you for deciding on a size.
-Simply put, a neighborhood extends until there is a different neighborhood character defined by some of the features and characteristics we're going to discuss next.
+Simply put, a neighborhood extends until there is a different neighborhood character defined by some of the features and characteristics we will discuss next.

 First, look at geography.
 Rivers, major highways and streets, sometimes railroad tracks, and large institutions such as parks, universities, or hospital complexes form natural boundaries.
 It's wise to fight those only if you have a strong historical basis for doing so.

-For example, if the interstate highway sliced your neighborhood apart but you all still attend the same churches and schools, you probably should stick together.
+For example, if the freeway sliced your neighborhood apart but you all still attend the same churches and schools, you probably should stick together.
 Even if the population characteristics change, a neighborhood of mixed income and mixed ethnicity can provide an intriguing mix of housing opportunities and experiences, which is something that our society desperately needs.